-- 29. The implementation arrangements basically follow the ongoing MPSRSP-II with the following improvements: i) expansion of the Environmental and Social cell (ESC) staff from 1 to 4 with the recruitment of two social safeguard and one environmental safeguard officers; ii) MPRDC ten division offices acting as Project Implementation Units (PIUs) will appoint a social and environment safeguards focal person; and iii) Construction Supervision Consultant's environmental specialist from the CSC will provide technical support to MPRDC and the PIU for implementation of environment safeguards. - 30.
-To enable MPRDC officials to implement for environmental safeguard requirements effectively, a training programme will be conducted for the EA and IA of the sector loan to improve environmental awareness, construction practices, legislative compliance requirements, EMP and EMoP implementation requirements, and roles and responsibilities.
+29. The implementation arrangements basically follow the ongoing MPSRSP-II with the following improvements: i) expansion of the Environmental and Social cell (ESC) staff from 1 to 4 with the recruitment of two social safeguard and one environmental safeguard officers; ii) MPRDC ten division offices acting as Project Implementation Units (PIUs) will appoint a social and environment safeguards focal person; and iii) Construction Supervision Consultant's environmental specialist from the CSC will provide technical support to MPRDC and the PIU for implementation of environment safeguards.

-G. Conclusion and Recommendations
+G. Conclusions and Recommendations

-31. The findings of the IEE show that overall the project has limited and short term environmental impacts.
+30. The findings of the IEE show that overall the project has limited and short term environmental impacts.
 Effective EMP implementation will ensure elimination and minimisation of identified adverse impacts.
 MPRDC shall ensure that EMP and EMoP is included in Bill of Quantity (BOQ) and forms part of bid document and civil works contract.
 If there is any change in the project design the EMP and EMOP will accordingly .MPRDC needs capacity building and practical exposure.
 Adequate training shall be imparted as proposed under environmental management plan to enhance the capability of concerned EA and IA officials.